clairxc/Trust-Your-Memory-Do-You/README.md

 ## Things I Would Do Differently
 - Rewrite my code in a simpler way instead of trying to use new methods I wasn't familiar with (which was good practice and challenging, but melted my brain in the process)
+- Add sound effects every time a match was made (i.e.: when Yoda was matched, there would be a sound effect of Yoda saying "Pass on what you have learned")

 ## Credit / Sources
 - W3 Schools